Steps to claim Age Pension

-You’ll need a myGov account linked to your Centrelink online account.
-If you don’t have a myGov account or a Centrelink online account, you’ll need to set them up.
+To claim online you need a Centrelink online account linked to myGov.
+If you don’t have a myGov account or a Centrelink online account you’ll need to create them.

 You may need to confirm your identity with us before you start your claim.

 If you have a correspondence nominee, they can complete any of these:

 - separate online claims for you and your partner